zh-ustc/zh-ustc.github.io/_pages/about.md

   - /about.html
 ---

+I’m Hao Zhang, or 章浩 (legal name).
+I graduated from [USTC](https://www.ustc.edu.cn/) (2022: Bachelor of Engineering in CS, 2025: Master of Engineering in Data Science).
+My research and work focus on Data Mining and Recommendation System.

 ## Educations

 - University of Science and Technology of China, School of Artificial Intelligence and Data Science, Master of Engineering in Data Science (2022~2025)